 Now let’s take a look at a pin for a service-based business.
 There was a time when the suggestions below my own pins were highly irrelevant.
 That is because I tend to use images that are not directly related to the topic of my pin.
 Whilst I was checking related pin results for the purpose of this article, I was pleasantly surprised to see that Pinterest’s suggestions have significantly improved!
 Not so long ago, the pins displayed below this pin were interior design pins that were totally unrelated to the subject of this pin.
 Clearly, the content that is shown now is far more relevant and helpful to people looking for this type of information.

-Related Pin results for service-based business pin with non-business related image
+Related Pin results for Service-based business pin with non-business related image

 The Related Pins Scoring System